Tufahije

-Tufahije (singular: tufahija) is a Bosnian dessert made of walnut-stuffed apples poached in sugar water.
-It is very popular in Bosnia and Herzegovina, Serbia, Macedonia and Croatia.
+Tufahije (singular: tufahija) is a dessert made of walnut-stuffed apples poached in sugar water.
+It is very popular in Bosnia and Herzegovina, Serbia, Bulgaria, and Croatia.

 The Bulgarian pechani yabalki are also stuffed with walnuts, but are usually baked, not poached.

-Etymology

-The word tufahija comes from Ottoman Turkish tuffāḥa (تفاحة) 'apple', itself borrowed from Arabic.

 Serving

 Tufahije is served in large glasses with their own glazed syrup and whipped cream on top.
-It's usually accompanied by coffee.
+It is usually accompanied by coffee.